bochen-sysnet/bochen-sysnet.github.io/_pages/about.md

 **Here is my [CV](images/CV.pdf), [Research Statement](images/research-statement.pdf), [Teaching Statement](images/teaching-statement.pdf), and [Diversity Statement](images/diversity-statement.pdf).** Contact: boc2 AT illinois DOT edu

-I have compiled a list of useful resources for a tentative course on immersive computing with AI-system co-design [here](/resources/).
+I have compiled a list of useful resources for a tentative course on **"immersive computing with AI-system co-design"** [here](/resources/).

 # 🔥 News